 Here’s the truth most beginner traders don’t realize: you can have the perfect strategy, the best technical setup, and flawless risk management, but if your execution is poor, your results will still suffer.

 In forex, even half a pip of slippage can add up to hundreds or thousands of dollars over time.
-Imagine running a marathon and stopping every mile to tie your shoes - you might still finish, but you’ll lose valuable time.
+Imagine running a marathon and stopping every mile to tie your shoes.
+You might still finish, but you’ll lose valuable time.

 Execution algorithms like TWAP and VWAP aim to reduce this “shoe-tying” problem.
 They give you cleaner entries and exits, reduce market impact, and help ensure that the price you want is closer to the price you get.